Clarity Care State Street House in Neenah, WI

 Pros

-• pro Clarity Care staff are absolutely awesome.
+• pro Staff are absolutely awesome.

-• pro Clarity Care is an asset to the community and the individuals they serve.
+• pro Clarity Care is an asset to the community and the individuals they serve!

 Cons